rsgalloway/hashio/README.md

 ```

 Recursively checksum and gather metadata all the files in a dir tree, and output
-results to a JSON file:
+results to a hash.json file:

 ```bash
 $ hashio <DIR>